hellohaptik/docs_haptik/bot-configuration/webhooks.md

 Content-Type: multipart/form-data; boundary=MultipartBoundry
 ```

-- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by client's token which will be provided by Haptik
+- Authorization - The Authorization header of each HTTP request should be “Bearer” followed by your token which will be provided by Haptik
 - client-id - The client id account, provided by Haptik
 - Content-Type - multipart/form-data; boundary=MultipartBoundry